plone/training/docs/voltoaddons/03-block-view.md

 export default withFileData;
 ```

-This `HOC` now gets the data from the `Redux` store using the logic and code we've
+This HOC now gets the data from the `Redux` store using the logic and code we've
+previously used.
-previously used, and then simply injects it as a new property onto the original wrapped component.
+It then injects it as a new property onto the original wrapped component.

-A `HOC` is a simple function that gets a component and returns another
+A HOC is a simple function that gets a component and returns another
 component.
-For a `Python` developer, decorators are a very similar concept.
+For a Python developer, decorators are a very similar concept.
-One thing to pay attention, React component names need to be referenced as
-`PascalCase` in JSX code.
+Take note that React component names must be referenced as `PascalCase` in JSX code.

-And now the view component is simple, neat, and focused:
+Now the view component is simple, neat, and focused.

-Now write the `src/hocs/index.js` file where you export the new `HOC`.
+Now write the `src/hocs/index.js` file where you export the new HOC.

 ```jsx
 import withFileData from './withFileData';